 R+L Global Logistics offers a freight broker service using only qualified and vetted carriers that meet strict, rigorous standards.

 When you need help shipping wood and lumber R+L Global Logistics is your go-to partner.
 We ship wood, lumber, and many other commodities for our clients each and every day.
 We work with the best flatbed carriers on the road today.
 Our top-notch customer service and 99.5% on-time delivery rate are just a couple of the reasons our clients continue to choose us.

 If you’re importing wood into the U.S., no need to worry.
-Our customs brokerages services will help you navigate all of the import regulations.
+Our customs brokerage services will help you navigate all of the import regulations.
 We’ll ensure that your shipment arrives smoothly with no delays or unnecessary fees.
-From there, we’ll take care of warehousing, shipping and any other logistics services you need.
+From there, we’ll take care of warehousing, shipping, and any other logistics services you need.